ryekerjh/ceasar-cipher/README.md

 1. [Clone the codebase](https://github.com/ryekerjh/ceasar-cipher) to your local environment
 2. Run `npm install`
-3. Run `npm run test`
+3. Run `npm test`

 ## Testing the project

-This project was made to demonstrate testing abilities, and as such, you only need to run `npm run test` in order to see the test coverage report in your terminal.
+This project was made to demonstrate testing abilities, and as such, you only need to run `npm test` in order to see the test coverage report in your terminal.
 You can change the values provided to the tests if you want to see whether or not they work in reality.